hacholda/hacholda.github.io/README.md

 # AKA "นายหัว"

+Mr. Hachol Dabthong received his B.S.Tech.Ed degrees in computer technology from KMUT'NB in 1994.
-Mr. Hachol Dabthong study Master of Science Program in Cyber Security at Mahanakorn University of Technology
+He study Master of Science Program in Cyber Security at Mahanakorn University of Technology

-He received his B.S.Tech.Ed degrees in computer technology from KMUT'NB in 1994.

-# Responsibility
+# WORK EXPERIENCE
-Working over 20 years in System Integration (SI) for network security and software system.
+Over 20 years of work experience in System Integration (SI) for IP-network ,security and system.

+# Responsibilities
 He perform project management.
 Established architect solution for customer and summary

 the budgets of projects in part of Network, System and Cyber Security.